Ryu0n/DeepDive/README.md

 - Collect data
   - execute `s3_image.py`.
 It will download images from AWS S3 bucket.
 - Caching data for sampling
   - execute `preprocess.py`.
-It will create `cache.py` that contains information about sampled images from whole datasets.
+It will create `cache.json` that contains information that sampled images from whole datasets.
 - Label data
   - execute `labelilng.py`.
 You can label image manually.
 - Model training & evaluation